Summer

 Ready to Register?

-Registration is first come, first served.
 HEP of Texas, Inc. reserves the right to limit enrollment and to change times or dates and teachers if needed, or even cancel camps, classes, and/or workshops due to circumstances not under our control.
 Camps are open to home school, public school, and private school students.

 Camps are grouped by subject.
 The instructors, dates, times, costs, pre-requisites, supplies, and descriptions are listed for each camp, class, and workshop.
-All course descriptions listed are the intellectual property of HEP of Texas, Inc. and are protected by copyright law, 1997-2025.
+All course descriptions listed are the intellectual property of HEP of Texas, Inc. and are protected by copyright law, 1997-2026.
 These courses are copyrighted, and all intellectual properties related to these courses belong to Home Education Partnership of Texas, Inc. and Joanne E. Juren

-Adult Homeschool Workshops
+Adult Homeschool Workshop

 Homeschooling 101 Seminar – This free seminar will discuss the legalities of homeschooling, how to choose the right curriculum, and how to get started and organized.
 There will be a question and answer period.